DanielSchuman/a130/pages/policy.md

  a) Information is managed throughout its life cycle to promote openness and interoperability, and to safeguard systems and information; this includes all stages through which the information passes, including: creating or collection, processing, maintenance, storage, use, sharing, dissemination, and disposition; and

- b) Information is managed with a presumption in favor of proactively making information accessible, discoverable, and usable by the public to the extent permitted by statute and subject to existing terms and conditions, privacy, security, and other valid restrictions pertaining to access, use, and dissemination; and
+ b) Information is managed with a presumption in favor of proactively making information accessible, discoverable, and usable by the public to the maximum extent permitted by statute, where in the face of doubt openness should prevail, subject only to legal destrictions pertaining to access, use, and dissemination; and

- c) Information is managed with clearly designated roles and responsibilities to promote effective and efficient design and operation of information resources management processes within their agency.
+ c) Information is managed with clearly designated roles and responsibilities to promote effective and efficient design and operation of information resources management processes within their agency; and

+ d) Government does not keep information confidential merely because public officials might be embarrassed by disclosure, because errors and failures might be revealed, or because of speculative or abstract fears.
+Nondisclosure should never be based on an effort to protect the personal interests of Government officials at the expense of those they are supposed to serve.

 2) Agencies shall use these practices to:

  a) Collect or create information in a way that supports downstream interoperability among information systems and streamlines dissemination to the public, where appropriate, by:

   i.
-Creating or collecting all new information electronically by default, in machine-readable open formats, using relevant data standards, that upon creation includes standard extensible metadata identifying any restrictions to access, use, and dissemination in accordance with OMB guidance; and
+Creating or collecting all new information electronically by default, in machine-readable open formats, using relevant data standards (including unique IDs, common identifiers, and cross-walks), that upon creation includes standard extensible metadata identifying any restrictions to access, use, and dissemination in accordance with OMB guidance; and

   ii.
-For all instances where new Federal information creation or collection does not fall squarely within the public domain as U.S. government work, agencies shall include appropriate provisions in contracts to meet objectives of open data while recognizing that contractors may have proprietary interests in such information, and that protection of such information may be necessary to encourage qualified contractors to participate in and apply innovative concepts to government programs.
+For all instances where new Federal information creation or collection does not fall squarely within the public domain as U.S. government work, agencies shall endeavor to maximize openness in all contracts, including adding appropriate provisions in contracts to meet objectives of open data, while recognizing that in some instances contractors may have valid proprietary interests in such information that meet the high standard of overriding the public interest in openness, and that protection of such information to encourage qualified contractors to participate in and apply innovative concepts to government programs may be necessary in limited and carefully circumscribed instances.

-  b) Ensure that the public has timely and equitable online access to the agency's public information using a manner that is informed directly by public engagement and balanced against the costs of dissemination or accessibility improvements and demonstrate usefulness of the information.
+  b) Ensure that the public has timely and equitable online access to the agency's public information using a manner that is informed directly by public engagement and balanced against the costs of dissemination or accessibility improvements.
+Agencies shall establish best practices for proactive disclosure that are based upon:

+    i.
+A comprehensive review of how the agency already discloses information to the public, such as through FOIA requests, responses to specialized reuest forms, to media enquiries, as letters to Congress or OMB, information disclosure in reports that are online but not in machine readable formats, etc.

+    ii.
+A comprehensive review of how information request processes work.
+For example, through a review of FOIA logs; an examination of responses to specialized request forms that an agency uses to receive requests from the public, with an examination of the volume of requests received per form and from where the responsive data is pulled; a review of media logs that track the topics upon which agencies regularly receive media requests; where reports to Congress or OMB are published; the format in which reports are published, etc.

+    iii.
+Looking at the corpus of (i) what information the agency discloses and (ii) where responsive data is pulled from, determine whether information is drawn repeatedly from a certain source or set of sources and whether that underlying data can be proactively disclosed, with a priority for data sources that are most frequently drawn upon or most time consuming to answer.

 3) Agencies shall ensure that the public can appropriately discover, and provide feedback about disseminated information and unreleased information by: